 Inspect Cloud Logging

-You can use the Cloud Console quick links for each feature to view logs for a specific VM.
+You can use the Google Cloud console quick links for each feature to view logs for a specific VM.

 - Click the name of the patch job that you want to debug.